 Still, these treats should only serve as a delicacy for your cat.
 You shouldn’t offer any treat too often since most cats will overeat and veg out if you let them.

-Ultimately, it’s up to you as the owner to determine if cheese is deemed worthy for your kitty.
+Ultimately, it’s up to you as the owner to determine if your cats can have cheese.
 Just remember that your cat’s dietary health should always come first.
 If something isn’t so beneficial for them, it may be best to skip cheesy treat time altogether.
 But if you do decide to give in, go light.

 If you have any questions or concerns, rely on your veterinarian to give you top-notch advice.